George Floyd protests in Minneapolis–Saint Paul: George Floyd Square

 George Floyd protests first emerged on May 26, 2020, at the East 38th Street and Chicago Avenue intersection where he was murdered the day prior.
 Residents and activists transformed the street intersection into a memorial site with public art of Floyd and of other racial justice themes.
 Some activists also held several blocks around the intersection in an occupation protest.
 The memorial site and occupation of the area was referred to as George Floyd Square and it became a "continuous site of protest" and thousands of people from multiple countries visited it.
 City crews removed cement barricades at the intersection on June 3, 2021, as part of a phased reopening process and vehicular traffic resumed several weeks later on June 20, 2021.
 The controversial protest movement at George Floyd Square persisted after the city's streetway re-opening process into 2023.

 Racial injustice and other police killings

-After the initial wave of unrest, protestors continued to seek justice for Floyd and made broader calls to address structural racism in Minnesota, with many protest events part of the larger Black Lives Matter movement.
+After the initial wave of unrest, protesters continued to seek justice for Floyd and made broader calls to address structural racism in Minnesota, with many protest events part of the larger Black Lives Matter movement.
 National Public Radio described the protest period in the months after Floyd's murder as the "summer of racial reckoning".
 A columnist for The European Conservative referred to it as "the long hot summer of 2020", a nod to the long, hot summer of 1967.
 Law enforcement killings resulted in protests and intermittent civil disorder throughout 2020, 2021, and 2022.
 Protests also led to a local police abolition movement.
 A political campaign to amend the Minneapolis city's charter to replace the police department with a Department of Public Safety continued in 2020 and 2021, but the City Question 2 ballot initiate was ultimate rejected by voters.